10.3 Harmony Release

 - More control over filtering APIs, analytics, and logs

-You can now select more than one option in the dropdown filters on the API Manager API Creation and Configuration, Analytics, and API Logs pages, allowing you to filter by any combination of environments, profiles, statuses, types, APIs, profiles, status codes, or versions, as applicable.
+You can now select more than one option in the dropdown filters on the API Manager My APIs, Analytics, and API Logs pages, allowing you to filter by any combination of environments, profiles, statuses, types, APIs, profiles, status codes, or versions, as applicable.

 - Proxy API UI improvements